BlockchainCommons/Research/papers/bcr-2026-010-peer-endorsement.md

 ```
 {
+    {
         Digest(complete-endorsement) [
             'isA': 'PeerEndorsement'
             'endorsementTarget': XID(alice)
             'endorserStatement': "I reviewed 8 of their security-focused PRs.
 All demonstrated understanding of constant-time operations, proper key handling, and defense in depth."
             'endorserRelationship': "Project maintainer for crypto library; merged their contributions over 6 months"
             'endorsementBasis': "15 years security engineering; maintain similar libraries at 2 other organizations"
             'endorsementContext': "Cryptographic implementation and secure coding practices"
             'disclosedLimitations': "Only reviewed their crypto code; cannot speak to UI/UX or project management skills"
             'disclosedBias': "We have become professional friends through this collaboration"
             'validFrom': 2026-02-02
-        'signed': Signature(endorser)
         ]
+    } 'signed': Signature
+    [
+        'signer': XID(endorser)
+    ]
-}
+} 'signed': Signature
 ```

 ### Acceptance Model